-End of financial year falls on Sunday, 30 June, and there is still time to make sure you are maximising tax strategies for your investment properties before the week is out.
+End of financial year falls on this coming Tuesday 30 June, and there is still time to make sure you are maximising tax strategies for your investment properties.

 The end of the financial year is nearly here, and for any investor that is yet to get themselves sorted, there is still a little bit of time left.
 Here are some priorities for property investors ahead of the new financial year: